 From the immense interest from his presentations to a packed auditorium at this conference Richard is now lecturing at Agricultural Colleges.

-with a review from Sir Julian Rose Richard released his second title which is now also the Operators Manual for Good Gardeners International which is distributed with the HH-2 Horticultural equipment.
-After consulting with Professor Ted Cocking of Leeds University on the technology of introducing nitrogen fixing bacteria onto any crop root system Richard was invited to meet the CEO of Azotic Technologies at the Institute of Directors in London to discuss his soil amendment programme.
+Fro the Radio broadcast of Professor Ted Cocking of Leeds University on the technology of introducing nitrogen fixing bacteria onto any crop root system Richard was invited to meet the CEO of Azotic Technologies at the Institute of Directors in London to discuss his soil amendment programme.
 He was then offered a possible world partnership combining the two technologies.

 3rd African Congress for Water and Sanitation 2013